-However, if you’re worried that your child is under a lot of stress and it’s been going on for a while or is affecting their everyday life, there are things you can do to help them.
+However, if you’re worried that your teen is under a lot of stress and it’s been going on for a while or is affecting their day-to-day life, there are things you can do to help them.

 This article can help if you want to:

-Causes of stress for teenagers
+Causes of teenage stress

 - homework and school (especially exams)